apache/arrow/docs/source/python/getstarted.rst

 grouped in tables (:class:`pyarrow.Table`) to represent columns of data in tabular data.

-Arrow also exposes supports for various formats to get those tabular data in and out of disk and networks.
+Arrow also provides support for various formats to get those tabular data in and out of disk and networks.
 Most commonly used formats are Parquet (:ref:`parquet`) and the IPC format (:ref:`ipc`).